PietsHost/Online-PHP-tester/README.md

 # Online-PHP-tester

-PHP In The Browser is a php package that allows you to quickly test some php code and functions.
+Online-PHP-tester is a php package that allows you to quickly test some php code and functions.
 It's like a console, but for PHP.
 Really useful tool for php development.

 ![Screenshot](https://github.com/PietsHost/Online-PHP-tester/raw/master/screenshot.png)